ryanfitton/ryanfitton-nextjs-2024/README.md

 3. Modify the content security policy in `next.config.js` if you want to use other analytics provider or a commenting solution other than giscus.
 4. Personalize `authors/default.md` (main author)
-5. Modify `projectsData.ts`
+5. Modify `projectsData.js`
-6. Modify `headerNavLinks.ts` to customize navigation links
+6. Modify `navLinks.js` to customize navigation links
 7. Add blog posts
 8. Deploy on Vercel